Swingers Lifestyle Community for Open-Minded Couples & Singles

 Relationship Stages

 As women progress in the relationship, hopefully both trust and deeper intimacy develop.
 This deeper connection tends to increase women's desire for sexual intercourse or at least have less inhibition towards the act.
-I suspect this may be due to less concern about STD/STI or getting pregnant (and it's implications).
+I suspect this may be due to less concern about STD/STI or getting pregnant (and its implications).

 Setting the Mood